 Another common method is to blow out the lines using compressed air.
 This is a time saving and effective method.
 Make sure to remove end fittings before blowing out the lines to avoid damaging the irrigation system.

 After the lines have drained, make sure to replace all end fittings.
 Leave end caps loose to allow for draining throughout the winter.

 The beginning of the system where the faucet assembly was removed should be sealed off as well.
-Use a female hose plug to seal theat the beginning of the system.
+Use a female hose plug to seal the female hose start fitting at the beginning of the system.
 A plastic bag or other barrier could also be used to cover the opening of the system.

 Never leave lines open; debris, insects and other creatures may take shelter in the open lines.

-To extend the growing season,can be used to cover plants and protect them from frost damage.
+To extend the growing season, Agribon Rowcover can be used to cover plants and protect them from frost damage.

 When restarting the system for the new growing season make sure to tighten all end caps and check for leaks or any damage that may have occurred over winter.
 New alkaline batteries should be installed in battery timers and any cracked or damaged components replaced.